 As with any major decision, it is advised that you seek advice from professionals to make sure that you are getting the correct products for your needs.
 Ask for help from those close to you and do your research by checking reviews and company policies.

-More than a third of the people aged 60 and over stated that they felt more confident since they had ‘future-proofed’ their home, with level access walk-in showers proving to be the most popular adaptation with 31 per cent.
+More than a third of the people aged 60 and over stated that they felt more confident since they had ‘future-proofed’ their home, with level access walk-in baths and showers proving to be the most popular adaptation with 31 per cent.
 One in ten people had also added ramps to their doorways in order to make their home more accessible.

 This BT news article suggests further ways in which you can make your home safer for old age.